 In 1886, Hertz became the first person in history to broadcast and receive radio waves.
 But at the time, the skeptical scientist wrote: "I do not think that the wireless waves I have discovered will have any practical application."

-What he and his colleagues couldn’t have known at the time is that his discovery would go on to lay the groundwork for the invention of the wireless telegraph, radio and TV.
-Today, his name forms the terms we use for electrical and radio frequencies: kilohertz (kHz) or megahertz (MHz) - including two way radio frequencies.
+What he and his colleagues couldn’t have known at the time is that his discovery would go on to lay the groundwork for the invention of the wireless telegraph, the radio, and TV.
+Today, his name forms the terms we use for electrical and radio frequencies: kilohertz (kHz) or megahertz (MHz) - including two-way radio frequencies.

 Two-Way Radio Precursors